NoraCodes/nora.codes/themes/oaktrough/README.md

 OAKTROUGH is a Hugo theme based on semantic HTML elements and simple, ultra-responsive CSS.

+## Title Override

+Want your page title to be one thing but the page itself to show something else, like a name for a resumé?
+Use `display_title` in the front matter.
+The `title` will still show up in the title bar and as the `title` attribute for all metadata.

+Need to hide post metadata?
+Try `hide_post_meta: true`.

 ## Skip to Main Content

 Every page has a "skip to main content" as its first link, for better screenreader and